-2.2.
-Going concern
+2.2.Going concern

-These separate financial statements have been prepared on a going concern basis.
+These consolidated financial statements have been prepared on the assumption that the Group will continue as a going concern for the foreseeable future.
 As at the date of these financial statements, there were no circumstances indicating any threat to the Group's ability to continue as a going concern.